Why Fit Works (and Fails): Real Examples

 A study found that at least eight distinct work environments exist for management accountants, each requiring a different set of personality traits to satisfy the demands of the job.
 A mismatch of personality traits and the work environment creates an undesirable fit (misfit) between the management accountant and the job.
 This caused job stress, job dissatisfaction, illness, lowered self-esteem, and intent to turnover (Cluskey, 1995).

-In one study, the researchers found that in accounting firms reveals that new accountants in accounting firm, who join firms where the fit of their own values to the accounting firms’ culture is high, are more likely to be satisfied, productive, committed, and remain with the accounting firms two years later 2.
-They also adjust more quickly to the culture 3.
+In one study, the researchers found that in accounting firms reveals that new accountants in accounting firm, who join firms where the fit of their own values to the accounting firms’ culture is high, are more likely to be satisfied, productive, committed, and remain with the accounting firms two years later.
+They also adjust more quickly to the culture.

-This case study demonstrates the value of using the PXT Select™ for new hires.
-By using it, the firm is more likely to keep its best talent and place them in the right “fit” from the beginning.
+This case study demonstrates the value of using the framework of Fit for new hires.
+By using it, the firm was more likely to keep its best talent and place them in the right “fit” from the beginning.

 References: